Skip to content

 Frequently Asked Questions

-What is Quanta Services's electric power — depreciation expense?
+What is Quanta Services's electric — depreciation expense?

-How has Quanta Services's electric power — depreciation expense changed year-over-year?
+How has Quanta Services's electric — depreciation expense changed year-over-year?

-What is the long-term trend for Quanta Services's electric power — depreciation expense?
+What is the long-term trend for Quanta Services's electric — depreciation expense?

 The non-cash expense representing the wear and tear of equipment used in the electric power segment.